Manic Depression (song)

 "Manic Depression" is a song written by Jimi Hendrix and recorded by the Jimi Hendrix Experience in 1967.

 Background

 Music critic William Ruhlmann describes the lyrics as "more an expression of romantic frustration than the clinical definition of manic depression."

 The song is performed in an uptempo compound triple metre.
 It also features Mitch Mitchell's jazz-influenced drumming and a parallel guitar and bass line.

 Release and covers

 "Manic Depression" is included on the Experience's debut album, Are You Experienced (1967).
 Recordings of live performances have been released on BBC Sessions (1998) and Winterland (2011).
 Ruhlmann notes renditions by Seal with Jeff Beck on Stone Free: A Tribute to Jimi Hendrix (1993) and King's X on Dogman (1994).

+It has been covered many times: